deepset-ai/haystack-integrations/integrations/readmedocs-fetcher.md

 1. To initialize a `ReadmeDocsFetcher` you have to provide an `api_key` parameter.
 This is your ReadMe Docs API Key.
 2. There are 3 optional parameters to initialize the `ReadmeDocsFetcher`
     - `slug`: To fetch a single defined page from your documentation.
 E.g. if you have want to fetch 'https://docs.haystack.deepset.ai/docs/installation' the slug would be `installation`.
 If not set, all of the available pages will be fetched.
-    - `version`: If not set, the latest stable version of tour docs will be fethed.
+    - `version`: If not set, the latest stable version of tour docs will be fetched.
     - `markdown_converter`: When documents are fetched from ReadMe, temporary `.md` files are created and we use a [`MakrdownConverter`](https://docs.haystack.deepset.ai/reference/file-converters-api#markdownconverter) to create a list of haystack `Documents`.
 If not provided at initialization, the a `MarkdownConverter` with the default parameters is used.

 ### Standalone